HuiLin0220/huilin0220.github.io/_news/announcement_7.md

 inline: true
 related_posts: false
 ---
-Will start an internship in the AI health Lab in OPPO America soon!
+I will start an internship in the OPPO health Lab at OPPO US Research Center soon!